VinDuv/PyShellyTemp/README.md

 The main settings page is in three parts:
 - Communication: there is a bi-directional communication between the Shelly H&T devices and PyShellyTemp.
-  - Shelly devices send a temperature and humidity report to the `/report` endpoint of PyShellyTemp.
+  - Shelly v1 H&T devices send a temperature and humidity report to the `/report` endpoint of PyShellyTemp.
 To prevent a rogue device from sending reports, the device must previously be registered.
-This is done by enabling device discovery.
-When enabled, during 10 minutes, any Shelly device that sends a report will be automatically registered.
+This is done by adding a device on the Web interface; one that is done, the next device to contact the server will be registered.
-  - PyShellyTemp regularly queries devices to fetch their status (battery level, sensor state, …).
-This is done using an API that can be password protected on the Shelly device; if this is the case, all devices must use the same credentials, and it must be set in PyShellyTemp settings.
+  - PyShellyTemp regularly queries v1 devices to fetch their status (battery level, sensor state, …).
+This is done using an API that can be password protected on the Shelly device; if this is the case, the credentials must be set in PyShellyTemp settings.
+Shelly BLU H&T devices send all of their info directly, but the info may be encrypted; in that case, the encryption key must be specified in the settings as well.
 - Devices: shows all registered devices, with their custom name and status.
-It allows editing or deleting a device.
+It allows adding, editing or deleting a device.
   - The device settings pages shows the detailed status of the device, and allows setting a custom device name that will be shown in PyShellyTemp.
-It also allows setting the report threshold (i.e. the variation of temperature and pressure that triggers a report) and the sensor calibration (allows setting a corrective offset on the reported values so they better match reality).
+For Shelly v1 H&T devices, it also allows setting the report threshold (i.e. the variation of temperature and pressure that triggers a report) and the sensor calibration (allows setting a corrective offset on the reported values so they better match reality).
+For Shelly BLU H&T devices, you can specify the encryption key that is used to secure the data sent by the device.
   - The device information is refreshed every 12 hours; it is done when the device is woken up (after a report was send or the device button was pressed).